Arozarena's early homer sends Rays past skidding Yankees 3-1

 TRAINER’S ROOM

 Rays: SS Wander Franco (right hamate bone) went 0 for 2 as the designated hitter for Triple-A Durham.
-He was expected to play five innings but was lifted for a pinch-hitter in the fourth.
+He was expected to play five innings but was lifted for a pinch-hitter in the fourth due to general soreness in the hand and could play again Wednesday

 Yankees: INF DJ LeMahieu (right big toe) missed his third straight game.
-He is day-to-day but a decision on putting him on the injured list could come Wednesday or Thursday. … OF/DH Giancarlo Stanton (Achilles tendon) could begin a rehab assignment in the next few days. … OF Harrison Bader (right foot plantar fasciitis) said he is hoping to find out soon if his walking boot can come off.
+He is day-to-day but a decision on putting him on the injured list could come Wednesday or Thursday. … OF/DH Giancarlo Stanton (Achilles tendon) could begin a rehab assignment in the next few days. … RHP Clay Holmes, who last pitched Friday, said after the game he is dealing with some back tightness. … OF Harrison Bader (right foot plantar fasciitis) said he is hoping to find out soon if his walking boot can come off.

 UP NEXT: